 Help for Online Meetings

-With the Coronavirus lock-down in full effect and face to face meetings impossible at the moment, you may wish to explore whether you could hold your meetings online instead.
+While the Covid restrictions make face to face meetings difficult, even impossible, you may wish to explore whether you could hold your meetings online instead.
 This page contains links and information that may help you.

-If you know of other useful information that could be published here, for the benefit of members, please contact the System Administrator or Webmaster, through these email links.
+If you know of further useful information that could be published here, for the benefit of members, please contact the System Administrator or Webmaster, through these email links.

 There are several other similar Apps available and USA Today has done some analysis of some of them.
 You can